Balfour Water System

 The system currently services the equivalent of 326 single-family dwelling connections.

 The system is located in the community of Balfour, within RDCK Electoral Area E. Balfour is on the north shore of the west arm of Kootenay Lake.
+The Kootenay Lake ferry landing is located within this water system.

 The Balfour water system derives source water from Kootenay Lake.
 As a result of the many varied uses of Kootenay Lake, this source is classified as higher-risk than some groundwater sources.